Postmark Delivers Email. MultiMail Proves Who Sent It.

 What you get

-MultiMail routes through Postmark's delivery network, so your SPF, DKIM, and DMARC reputation carries over.
+MultiMail sends over a high-deliverability backbone with DKIM/SPF alignment, so your SPF, DKIM, and DMARC reputation carries over.
 You do not trade deliverability for compliance — you get both from the same send path.

 Pre-send domain intelligence instead of post-hoc bounces